Lantana Growth and Care Guide

 Size and Growth Habit

 Lantana’s growth habit depends on the variety and growing conditions.
 It can grow as a shrub, ground cover, or trailing plant, making it a versatile choice for different garden applications.
-Hardy species of Lantana camara, such as 'Ms. Huff' and 'Irene,' can reach heights of up to 6 feet with a spread of 4 feet.
+Hardy species of Lantana camara, such as 'Miss Huff' can reach heights of up to 6 feet with a spread of 4 feet.
 More compact, mounding varieties typically grow 12 inches to 3 feet tall.
 Trailing types, like Lantana montevidensis, grow to heights of 6 to 8 inches and can extend several feet, making them ideal for ground cover or cascading from hanging baskets.

 Due to its rapid growth and dense foliage, Lantana can quickly fill large areas, making it an excellent option for erosion control on slopes or for use as a colorful ground cover.
 In response to demand for smaller, more compact plants, breeders have developed new varieties that maintain Lantana’s hardy nature while offering a more controlled growth habit.
 This wide range of sizes and forms has made Lantana a favorite for garden beds, container displays, and landscape designs requiring vibrant, low-maintenance color.